FuelLabs/sway-rfcs/rfcs/0000-changes-lifecyle.md

 The compiler will follow a "rolling release" scheme, which means that periodically (to be specified) a new major version will be released.

-This means that as soon as the compiler reaches version "1.0.0", the next **major version** will be "1.1.0"; and after that and if needed, the next **minor version** would be "1.1.1".
+This means that as soon as the compiler reaches version "1.0.0", the next **version** will be "1.1.0"; and after that and if needed, the next **patch** would be "1.1.1".

-The only changes that will trigger "minor updates" are:
+The only changes that will trigger "patches" are:

-1 - Urgent security fixes;
+1. Urgent security fixes;
-2 - Bugs that render "stable" functionality unusable;
+2. Fixing bugs that render "stable" functionality unusable;

 ## Release Notes

-To track all "release notes" it will be created a special file `ReleaseNotes.md` that will live in the repo root.
+To track all release notes, a special file named `ReleaseNotes.md` will be created in the repository's root directory.

 When a version is being launched, for example, `1.10` a new section `1.11-nightly` will be created empty.
-From this time on, all new PRs will create a new item under the "next version", `1.11` in this example.
+From this time on, all new PRs will create a new item under the "next version", `1.11-nightly` in this example.

 Each item will follow the template: